jhawcw/capstoneProject/README.md

 ## Running the App

-To start the development server, run:
+To start the development server,abc run:

 ```bash
 cd /frontend